data-integration-toolkit/ditk/data_cleaning/imputation/midas/Readme.md

 - **Output** is the complete relation with predicted values in a newly created csv file.

 - Gold dataset is used in order to evaluate the **performance of this algorithm by rmse value.**

+Sample Input and Output files have been included in midas/tests folder.

 ## Evalution
 - Benchmark datasets :